AGSPhoenix/WorldGenerationControl/README.markdown

 - Doesn't lock up the server (unless you use the /allAtOnce option)
 - Low ram usage, works fine on servers with 1gig of memory.
 - Generates trees & ore, not just land
-- Can generate valid lighting
+- Can generate valid lighting (Broken in 2.6a.
+See **Notes on Lighting** below.)
 - Can force regenerate lighting on existing chunks, to fix light issues.
+(Broken in 2.6a.
+See **Notes on Lighting** below.)

 Bugs/Quirks
 -----------------